Prison guard from Mississippi charged with sexually abusing 3 inmates

 TALLAHASSEE, Fla.
-(WJTV) — A guard sexually abused at least three female inmates while working at a Florida federal prison, officials said.
+(AP) — A guard sexually abused at least three female inmates while working at a Florida federal prison, officials said.

 A federal grand jury in Tallahassee returned an indictment Tuesday charging Jimmy Lee Highsmith, 41, of Yazoo City, Mississippi, with three counts of sexual abuse of a ward, according to court documents.
 He was arrested Wednesday night in Mississippi.
 If convicted, he faces up to 15 years in prison.